carlescliment/sinatra-personal-webpage/_posts/2016/readings-in-2015.md

+### Building microservices -

+Another book I read aiming to boost my skills for peerTransfer, since I was developing a Service-Oriented architecture I thought this reading would be helpful.
+And it was, indeed.
+Very closely related to Domain Driven Design, it soon starts talking about Bounded Contexts, Domain events and other shared concepts.
+It covers all the aspects of the microservice architecture, including operations, monitoring and testing, providing concrete tools and diverse alternatives.
+Unfortunately, in my opinion, it only scratches the surface of the concepts it covers, and many of the things it teaches can be reached intuitively.

+Being the testing my greatest point of interest, and being it so complex when dealing with microservices, I really missed a deeper approach in that chapter.
+Anyway, it's a good book to have a wide view of the architecture and to start playing with concepts and tooling. **OKAY**.

 ### Code Complete 2 - Steve McConnell

 This book is so amazingly extense I couldn't finish it.
 It explains in such detail every single aspect of programming that I felt overwhelmed.
 Probably my bad, I always read the books from the beginning to the end, and this book may be better read as a reference material.
 Some of the things it mentions are very language specific and have been overcome by modern, high-level languages.
 It mentions a lot of studies of dubious credibilty and probably outdated.
 But some advices are pure gold.